 Accessibility for Online Courses

-In response to the decision to take all courses online due to COVID-19 safety, please remember that Online/Web Accessibility is an essential consideration when building your course.
+With teaching online courses, please remember that Online/Web Accessibility is an essential consideration when building your course.
 Please see the resources below to guide you in the process:

 - Center for Excellence in Teaching and Learning (CETL)